openemr/openemr-devops/stacks/single-server/README.md

 # OpenEMR Cloud Express

-This process will install a fully-functional, secured, preconfigured OpenEMR 5.0.0 instance on your Ubuntu server, providing an embedded MySQL server and providing rotated, automatic backups of all OpenEMR configuration and health information.
+This process will install a fully-functional, secured, preconfigured OpenEMR 5.0.0 instance on your Ubuntu server, providing an embedded MySQL server and rotated, automatic backups of all OpenEMR configuration and health information.

 ## Installation